 Stay in Porto Moniz if Great want to experience swimming in pools made of lava, you enjoy walking in forests, you want to see a stunning waterfall, you want to taste fresh wine and seafood.

-Best places to Stay in Porto Moniz:🔍FIND HOTEL DEALS IN PORTO MONIZ
+Best places to Stay in Madeira in Porto Moniz:🔍FIND HOTEL DEALS IN PORTO MONIZ

 Located on the north coast of the island, between Santana and Porto Moniz, the coastal town of São Vicente is famous for its volcanic caves, the church that poses prominently atop a basalt rock at the mouth of the river.